-I started Humanitou a year ago as a way to connect with the people and arts in my community of Manitou Springs, Colorado.
+I started Humanitou in 2017 as a way to connect with the people and arts in my community of Manitou Springs, Colorado.
 A lot has evolved since.
 [Read about me.]

 I read and worked through The Artists Way.
 I committed to a spiritual practice through yoga, and engaged in a 32-week yoga apprenticeship and teacher training program at Root Center for Yoga and Sacred Studies in Colorado Springs.

 And I pulled back from my marketing career to focus on who I am as a person, artist, husband, father, and community member, and to build a life path forward from that place … basically, to live life with humanity at the heart of my existence and contribution.